What is "al hajj" according to The Quran?

 abstinence that day, then 9 upon return.

-as it is unlikely someone would on purpose
+rare as it is unlikely someone would on

-time to enjoy or benefit from it, unless
+so little time to enjoy or benefit from

 If the above information is coupled with